orsonteodoro/gcf2/README.md

 [Troubleshooting](https://github.com/orsonteodoro/gentoo-cflags#troubleshooting)
 section.

-In steps 13 and 15, it is recommended to use a personal [resume list](https://github.com/orsonteodoro/gentoo-cflags#resume-list) not the one managed by emerge when testing packages or applying CFI an ignore list or exclusions.
+In steps 13-19, it is recommended to use a personal [resume list](https://github.com/orsonteodoro/gentoo-cflags#resume-list) not the one managed by emerge when testing packages or applying CFI an ignore list or exclusions.
 The entries can be changed if one decides to use a